Business Law

 Business in Society

-Lecture - Society’s expectations of companies are changing and companies are responding.
+Lecture — 2 or 3 units.
+Society’s expectations of companies are changing and companies are responding.
 Many companies go beyond compliance with the law to address environmental and social issues, from climate change to diversity.
 This new articulation of corporate purpose raises complex legal, ethical, and business questions.
 This class uses the case study method to examine this paradigm shift in the business and investment community.
 Each week we will analyze a particular company or business trend.

 Taxation of Business Entities

-Lecture - 4 hours.
+Lecture — 4 units.
 This class is an introduction to the federal income taxation of business entities including corporations and partnerships.
 This course will examine the federal income tax relationship between corporations and their owners and will cover the transfer of funds into a corporation on formation and the re-transfer of money and property from the corporation to its shareholders.